 Christmas in Canada is celebrated in much the same way as it is in other Western countries.
-December 25th is the official holiday, with many people also taking time off on the afternoon of the 24th - Christmas Eve Day / Christmas Eve and Boxing Day on the 26th.
+As it is across the globe, December 25th is the official holiday in Canada, with many Canadians also taking time off on the afternoon of the 24th (Christmas Eve) as well as Boxing Day, celebrated on the 26th.

-Of course, Canada is a multicultural country, so many other holiday traditions aside from Christian ones are observed in December and throughout the year.
-Hanukkah celebrations are widespread in December across, especially in Toronto and Montreal where there are large Jewish populations.
+Canada is a multicultural country, so many other holiday traditions aside from Christian ones are observed in December and throughout the year.
+Hanukkah celebrations are widespread especially in Toronto and Montreal where there are large Jewish populations.

 01 of 10